Monday, 20 March 2023

 The Chozha King Rajakesarivarman’s 23rd reign year inscription records the endowment of feeding 12 learned Brahmins from the interest earned to the deposit of 200 Kalanju gold, Brahmadhiraja.

-Another Parakesarivaraman alias Rajendra Chozha-I’s 4th reign year inscription records the maintenance of two boats plying in the Village eri for the same 3000 kuli land as irayili after sale and 5 water levers was gifted by Rajendra Chozha-I’s servant Komulan Araiyan balathevan, of Kuvalaikodu alias Anavarata Sundaranallur a village in Kuvalaikodu nadu of Venkuntra kottam.
+Another Parakesarivaraman alias Rajendra Chozha-I’s 4th reign year inscription records the maintenance of two boats plying in the Village eri for the same 3000 kuli land as irayili after sale and 5 water levers was gifted by Rajendra Chozha-I’s servant Komulan Araiyan Balathevan, of Kuvalaikodu alias Anavarata Sundaranallur a village in Kuvalaikodu nadu of Venkuntra Kottam.

 Rashtrakooda King Krishnan-III’s 16th reign year ( 956 CE ) inscription records that land owners are verified after exempting taxes.
-A Penalty of 108 Kanam will be levied to those who couldn’t produce the documents in their name.
+A Penalty of 108 Kanam will be levied on those who couldn’t produce the documents in their name.

-The Chozha king Rajakesarivarman’s 17th reign year inscription records the decision of the Village assembly, but was left unfinished for unknown reasons.
+The Chozha king Rajakesarivarman’s 17th reign year inscription records the decision of the Village assembly but was left unfinished for unknown reasons.

 The Chozha King Rajaraja Chozha-I’s 24th reign year ( 1009 CE ), inscription records, that the Village sabha passed a resolution that, receiving of Varagu, Paddy yield from Village’s common land of 1000 kuli, by the Village sabha.
 The taxes Kuzhivari collected lands are exempted from the resolution.